cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 In general, it's best to have recruitment operations compartmentalized from leadership, so that if a recruitment goes bad the damage is contained.

-Interesting...
-Al-Qaeda used *marriage* as a way to forge alliances with and recruit from various central-Asian and Middle Eastern tribes.
+Interesting… Al-Qaeda used *marriage* as a way to forge alliances with and recruit from various central-Asian and Middle Eastern tribes.

 ### Safe Houses